golamshaifullah/pqc/docs/quickstart.rst

 - ``event_member``: event membership (transient, informative step, informative DM-step)
 - ``step_applicable`` and ``step_informative``
 - ``dm_step_applicable`` and ``dm_step_informative``

+If you run via the CLI, a TOML settings file is also written alongside the CSV (same filename stem with ``.pqc_settings.toml``).
+This captures the exact configuration used for the run.

 Minimal statistical context
 ---------------------------